Compliance

 Restriction on Receiving Entertainment or Gift from Business Partners

-Kajima establishes strict and clear rules for each type of behavior which employees can take when working with business partners, including the prohibition of coercion against business partners and the restriction of receiving entertainment or gift that exceed social norms.
+Kajima establishes strict and clear rules for each type of conduct which employees can take when working with business partners, including the prohibition of coercion against business partners and the restriction of receiving entertainment or gift that exceed social norms.

 Supervision by the Board of Directors